fullstorydev/fullstory-data-layer-observer/README.md

 **Private beta customers should work directly with FullStory to obtain access to the script.**

 DLO is a JavaScript asset that is included on a web page.
 FullStory hosts versions of DLO on our CDN.
 Versioned releases have the naming convention `dlo-<version>.js`, and the most recent version is named `dlo-latest.js`.
-If you would like the most update to date version of DLO on your site always, use `dlo-latest.js`.
-If you'd rather stable releases and perform manual upgrades, use `dlo-<version>.js`.
+If you would like the most up to date version of DLO on your site always, use `dlo-latest.js`.
+If you'd rather use stable releases and perform manual upgrades, use `dlo-<version>.js`.
 See the [CHANGELOG](./CHANGELOG.md) for features and fixes.

 To include DLO on a webpage, simply add the script to source code or load the script dynamically using a tag manager.
 The DLO asset should be loaded after the [FullStory recording snippet](https://help.fullstory.com/hc/en-us/articles/360020623514-How-do-I-get-FullStory-up-and-running-on-my-site-) has been added to the page.

 If you would prefer to self-host the asset, use the `npm run build` command to create `dlo.js` and `dlo.min.js` files.
 The latter is a minified script suitable for production.
 You should also gzip compress the asset and set appropriate `Cache-Control` headers when self-hosting.

-FullStory’s hosted asset is ~6KB minified, compressed and has `Cache-Control` set to one month.
+FullStory’s hosted asset is roughly 6KB minified, compressed and has `Cache-Control` set to one month.

 ## Configuration